Justice Dept. curtails agents’ use of ‘no-knock’ warrants

 Under the updated policy, federal agents would be limited to using a no-knock warrant only in situations when an agent “has reasonable grounds to believe that knocking and announcing the agent’s presence would create an imminent threat of physical violence to the agent and/or another person.”
 There are limited exceptions to that rule, but agents seeking a warrant in those circumstances would need approval from the agency’s director and the U.S. attorney or an assistant attorney general before seeking the warrant from a judge.

 There have been growing calls to ban no-knock warrants since Taylor, a 26-year-old emergency medical worker, was killed in her Louisville, Kentucky, home by officers.
 She was shot multiple times after being roused from her bed by police during a no-knock warrant as part of a drug investigation.
+Taylor’s boyfriend was in the apartment and fired at police because he heard banging on the door but thought it might be an intruder, he said.
+Louisville police have said they announced themselves at the door, though some witnesses have disputed that.
 No drugs were found, and the warrant was later found to be flawed.

 Police generally seek a no-knock warrant if the situation might be extraordinarily dangerous or if a suspect is likely to destroy evidence when police knock on the door.
 But critics have said their use has increased dramatically in recent years and some departments use them routinely in cases that don’t merit such an exception.